 All the records above are English or Welsh records.
 So to use the above records for your research you need to be searching for ancestors in England and Wales.

-At present this experience does not cover Scotland, though we envisage it will eventually be included.
+At present this experience does not cover Scotland or Northern Ireland, though we envisage it will eventually be included.

 Who is it for?
 (Entry level)